 - Clifton Forge, the only place in the United States with its name, was incorporated in 1884 and represents over 100 years of railway history and offers shopping, restaurants, and unique town center.

-- The Stonewall Masonic Theatre is a three-story Beaux Arts brick building with a plastered facade, a cove ceiling lobby and an original performance hall with a stage and balcony.
+- The Masonic Theatre is a three-story Beaux Arts brick building with a plastered facade, a cove ceiling lobby and an original performance hall with a stage and balcony.
 Once the oldest continuously operating theater in Virginia, it now serves as the Alleghany Highlands Center for the Performing Arts.

 - Gainsboro Historic District is the oldest neighborhood in Roanoke City.